 How Much Does Breast Augmentation Cost?

-The average cost of breast augmentation typically ranges from $7000 – $8500, which includes associated surgical fees for the anesthesia, operating facility, and other related expenses.
+The average cost of breast augmentation typically includes associated surgical fees for the anesthesia, operating facility, and other related expenses.
 However, breast augmentation is priced according to the unique details of your treatment plan, including the type of implants chosen, the surgical technique utilized, and the overall complexity of your procedure.
 For this reason, an accurate cost estimate cannot be determined until you have a consultation with Dr. McCormack.

 In addition to the major methods of payment, McCormack Plastic Surgery accepts financing plans from qualified patients who prefer to pay for their procedure in a series of manageable installments.
 This is offered through highly reputable healthcare lending institutions like CareCredit®, ALPHAEON Credit, and Prosper® Healthcare Lending.
 Each financing company offers low- to no-interest payment plans that can be chosen based on a patient’s budgetary concerns.
 We would be happy to assist you with any other questions or concerns related to the cost of breast augmentation.
 Please call our office at (775) 284-2020 to speak to a friendly member of our team.